simp/puppet-module-skeleton/README.md

 ## Thanks

+- This module was forked from the [garethr/puppet-module-skeleton](https://github.com/garethr/puppet-module-skeleton).

-The trick used in the installation above, and a few other bits came from another excellent module skeleton from [spiette](https://github.com/spiette/puppet-module-skeleton).
+- The trick used in the installation above, and a few other bits came from another excellent module skeleton from [spiette](https://github.com/spiette/puppet-module-skeleton).